ruby-processing/toxicgem/README.md

 ### Using Toxiclibs jars in JRubyArt

 Here we demonstrate how to create a gem to use Karsten Schmidts (aka toxi, @postspectacular) toxiclibs jars in JRubyArt.
 To compile the gem follow the instructions for [JRubyArt][].
-In this proof of concept version, only a small part of toxiclibs API is exposed, but in principal it should be possible to make all available!!!
+In this proof of concept version, only a small part of toxiclibs API is exposed, but in principle it should be possible to make all available!!!

 ### Web Links